chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

       and the treads about 18-24 inches.
 Not really normal stairs.
 No handrail on either side.
 Yes, you can take pictures from below (of a hillside.)
 The good ones are at the top.
-  - q: Can you tell me about the "donkey ride" in Lindos?
-Is it fun or recommended?
-      Does it take a lot of time?
-    a: The "Lindos Taxi" as they call the donkeys in Lindos is fun, and if you have children with you, it is recommended!
-The children will love it.
-10 euros for a donkey one-way up.
-It takes 10min to go up.
-  - q: Do the donkeys use the same path and/or set of stairs that we would use to climb up?
-    a: No, at Lindos the donkeys go by a slightly different path.
-So the stairs, and the soles of your shoes, will be quite clean!
   - q: We actually have a group of 12 people, but all might not be interested in this itinerary.
     a: You already have 3 cars which means maximum of flexibility.
 You can visit Lindos